Marijuana Addiction Treatment

 - Wellness, nutritional and stress management treatment services

 Enterhealth Ranch and Enterhealth Outpatient Center of Excellence offer the full continuum of care including residential and outpatient treatment options, both integrated together for the patient’s individual situation.
 During the residential phase of treatment, patients live at our 43-acre ranch facility while undergoing treatment.
 Among many other treatments, patients attend addiction recovery therapy sessions that are specialized to each individual’s addiction challenges.

-Through therapy and counseling for marijuana addiction treatment, the psychological aspects of dependency can be better understood by the patient.
+Through therapy and counseling for marijuana addiction, the psychological aspects of dependency can be better understood by the patient.
 Counseling may be individual or group-oriented, and may also include the family.
 Continuing care programs are also available, as they are essential to provide counseling and continued support over a number of years.

 Addiction is a chronic medical disease of the brain, and while it can be controlled, it’s important to recognize that it cannot be cured, at least at this point.
 If you or your loved one is concerned that you might have a problem with marijuana, the first step to answering that question is to seek an expert’s advice in the field of addiction.